pulkit4603/techrace-2024-scripts/README.md

 <h2>TECHRACE 2024 SCRIPTS</h2>
-[A repository of the automation scripts used in development of the official 2024 Techrace App]
+[This repository of automation scripts used in development of the official 2024 Techrace App]

 This Python automation script watches specific directories for new CSV files and uses the data in these files to populate Firebase databases.